-Today, his airness spends more time on the golf course than the basketball court, playing 36 holes almost every-day.
-It’s a habit that fits nice with his taste for good tobacco.
+Today, his Airness spends more time on the golf course than the basketball court, playing 36 holes almost every-day.
+It’s a habit that fits nicely with his taste for good tobacco.
 In fact, almost every recent picture of Michael Jordan shows him on a golf course with a stogie hanging from his lips.

 Recent interviews have revealed that he is a man that appreciates variety, including his taste in cigars.
 Jordan’s primary go-to smoke is now the Partagás Lusitania.
 It’s a Habano double corona that is actually not too removed from the Hoyo de Monterrey.
 It’s a beast of a Cuban, and the size and stature of it seem fitting for a man like Jordan.